joemaller/vagrant-dev-box/README.md

 Some Windows machines will need to manually run the provisioner with `vagrant provision` also.

+The VM can be fully configured with settings in the [vagrant/ansible_config.yml][ansible_config] file.
+Start there if you need to customize something.

 ### What's included

 It's a pretty boring stack: